 We also require evidence of proficiency with English as a second language for certain students who must provide it.
-For those students, we generally require a TOEFL score of at least 100 overall (and have strong preferences for better scores), and per university guidelines, will not admit those falling below that threshold.
+For those students, we recommend a TOEFL score of at least 100 overall (and have strong preferences for better scores).

 Recommendations for admitted students are invariably excellent, with references holding applicants in the highest esteem relative to other students or employees with whom they have interacted in the past several years.
 References from professors or employers who can comment directly and in a detailed way on the applicant’s case, aptitude for, and attitude to data science projects are treated with the most weight.
-Recommendations for admitted students are invariably excellent, with references holding applicants in the highest esteem relative to other students or employees with whom they have interacted in the past several years.
-References from professors or employers who can comment directly and in a detailed way on the applicant’s case, aptitude for, and attitude to data science projects are treated with the most weight.
-We prefer all letters on letterhead.
+Though not required, we prefer all letters on letterhead.

 Ready to Apply?

 If your background meets the majority of these requirements, and you have a desire to develop the methods to harness the potential of data, then we encourage you to begin the application process.
-Please proceed to the Graduate School of Arts and Science online application to apply for admission.
-The Fall 2020 application deadline is January 22, 2020.
+Please proceed to the Graduate School of Arts and Science webpage to apply for admission.

 For more questions, email us at firstname.lastname@example.org.